 - FHA mortgage insurance decreases

 Keep in mind, these are subtle changes.
 Yet, they are all positive changes!
 Ask your loan officer for amortization to see how much your monthly reduction is each month.

 How Can I Pay Less FHA Mortgage Insurance?

 Sorry, but there is nothing that can be done about the up-front mortgage insurance or funding fee.
 1.75% no matter what.
 However, there are options for reducing the monthly mortgage insurance.

 Two Ways to Reduce FHA MIP

 Remember the 2 charts above showing how much the monthly FHA mortgage insurance costs?
 Did you notice that higher down payments reduce the PMI?
 On the 20 – 30 year terms, putting down 5% or more reduces the PMI rate by .05%.
 It’s not a lot, but it is a saving.
 On a 10 – 15 year term, a 10% down payment reduces the PMI by .25%.

 The next option is shortening the loan term to 15 years or less.
 Also, notice in the second chart that the PMI rates decrease dramatically for these shorter terms.
 Although, to reach these lower mortgage insurance rates, a higher down payment and shorter-term may make the loan less affordable for many borrowers.
 That’s why most FHA buyers choose the lower 3.5% down payment and a 30-year term.

-Can I Get Rid of FHA MIP?
+Can I Get Rid of PMI on an FHA Loan?